lalliere/business-blueprint/README.md

 ## Usage

-This application will allow a business owner to securely:
+This application will allow a business owner to:
 - Add customers to their database
 - Add inventory items to their database
 - Create and keep track of customer invoices and sales